-The Sustainable Airport Manual (SAM) developed by the Chicago Department of Aviation (CDA) established contractual requirements to incorporate sustainability into the design and construction of every project at O'Hare and Midway International Airports.
+The Sustainable Airport Manual (SAM) developed by the Chicago Department of Aviation (CDA) established contractual requirements to incorporate sustainability in the design and construction of every project at O'Hare and Midway International Airports.
 The SAM encourages the installation of vegetated roofs on airport facilities wherever possible to reduce the urban heat island effect, conserve energy and reduce storm water runoff.

 The Benefits of Vegetated Roofs

-Additional benefits achieved include a reduction in noise and heat islands, air quality protection and enhanced aesthetics.
+Additional benefits achieved include a reduction in noise and heat islands, air quality protection, and enhanced aesthetics.

 1. Water Management/Stormwater Management